 Many parents decided that colour could denote identity once again.

 It was not just parents who were excited.
 Savvy marketers soon realised that manufacturing and pushing ‘pink for girls’ and ‘blue for boys’ products would mean families might buy a second set of nursery equipment.
 Ka-Ching!

-And thus we’re back to the construct where colour could denote a baby’s identity as early as halfway through a pregnancy.
+And thus we’re back to the construct where colour could denote a baby’s identity as early as three months into a pregnancy.

 While the accidental inventor of these gender reveal announcements now rejects this new tradition and the way it labels children even before they are born, lots of parents love having the opportunity to have a party long before a baby shower rolls around.

 And, despite the fact that your toddler might say she prefers pink, it turns out girls are actually no more attracted to the colour pink than baby boys.

 A 2011 study found that “when one-year-old girls and boys were shown pairs of identical objects such as bracelets, pillboxes and picture frames, but with one object pink and another of a second colour, they were no more likely to choose pink than any other colour,” the BBC reports.